Wolox/tech-guides/git/docs/pull-requests-good-practices.md

 # Wolox Good Practices for Github Pull Requests

 It's important to take into account these good practices to create Github Pull Requests.
-Creating good pull requests helps us to keep high code quality and to avoid bugs in our code.
+Creating good pull requests helps us keep high code quality and avoid bugs in our code.

 A good pull request will look something like this: